lkodinsson/MARS/Basic/GMG.md

 A value of 1 is found by assuming all stats are average, a combat skill with a value of 1d10, any basic weapon, and wearing a piece of armour with a combined armour class and damage reduction of 5.

 Challenging combat encounters have equivalent combat ratings on both sides.
 Some powerful creatures may have combat ratings much higher than what a single player can achieve alone.

+### Commons and Elites

+The status of a particular creature modifies certain characteristics about it.
+All of the resource stats (health, endurance, stamina, and mana) will have two listed values: the first value is for common creatures, and the second listed value (in parentheses) are for elite creatures.
+Common creatures will have these stats reduced to half.
+Combat ratings are also given two values in the same way.
+Additionally, any special abilities and actions (such as maneuvers and spells), are to be used sparingly by common creatures.

 # Creating Creatures